 Maybe you’re the cause of the problem because you have been too slack with your people or maybe you inherited the situation from a previous manager who didn’t want to offend anyone by being too harsh.
 Whatever, it’s your problem now.

-Before you ever consider replacing anyone, I recommend you try to salvage the person by helping him change his behaviour.
-Have a meeting with the person and outline what has been happening, what you want to have happen, and ask him for ideas on how to make it happen.
+Before you ever consider replacing anyone, I recommend you try to salvage the person by helping him change his behavior.
+Have a meeting with the person and outline what has been happening, what you want to have happened, and ask him for ideas on how to make it happen.
 Use the following three-step process for uncovering and solving problems.

 1. What’s the problem?
 Get a general agreement from the person as to what the problem is.

 2. What are the causes?
 Let the person talk.
 Keep your views to yourself.
 It’s his problem and you want him to uncover the reason for it.

 3. What can be done to minimize or eliminate the problem?
 Let the other person come up with solutions.
 If nothing else, try to negotiate rather than mandate a solution.
 If you are taking action on his ideas rather than yours, good things are more likely to happen.